KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     * Add our descriptor set layout as the last one in the new pipeline layout
 * Create the pipeline layouts by calling down the chain with the original or modified create info

-#### GpuPostCallDispatchCmdBindPipeline

-* Check to see if the layout for the pipeline just bound is using our selected bind index
-  * If no conflict, add an additional command to the command buffer to bind our descriptor set at our selected index

 #### GpuPostCallQueueSubmit

 * Submit a command buffer containing a memory barrier to make GPU writes available to the host domain.
 * Call QueueWaitIdle.
 * For each primary and secondary command buffer in the submission:
-  * Call a helper function to process the instrumentation debug buffer (described later)
+  * Call a helper function to process the instrumentation debug buffers (described later)

 #### GpuPreCallValidateCmdWaitEvents